-- (a) A Suspension from a Match is a ban on taking part in a Match in any capacity, which includes but not limited to participating in any capacity as a Club Associate, or attending in the technical/bench area. - (b) A Suspension on a Club Associate must be served in consecutive fixtures for which the Club Associate is eligible (including if necessary in the following competition season and/or Finals Matches) the Club Associate participates in. - (c) In the case of all Suspensions until the Suspension is served a Club Associate must not participate in any other fixture at any level in LV competitions. - (d) A Suspension arising out of a Finals Match which is not served in full in that finals series shall be carried over to the following competition season in which the Club Associate participates.
-For avoidance of doubt the suspension carried over can only
+- (b) The Club Associate under suspension is not allowed to participate in any capacity, which includes but not limited to, participating in any capacity, or attending in the technical/bench area. - (c) In the case of all Suspensions, until the Suspension is served a Club Associate must not participate in any other fixture at any level in LV competitions. - (d) A Suspension arising out of a Finals Match which is not served in full in that finals series shall be carried over to the following competition season in which the Club Associate participates.
+For avoidance of doubt the suspension carried over can only be served in a season in which the individual plays at least one match after completing the suspension. - (e) If a Match is postponed prior to its commencement, such Match will not be classified as a match served under a Suspension unless

-- be served in a season in which the individual plays at least one match after completing the suspension. - (e) If a Match is postponed prior to its commencement, such Match will not be classified as a match served under a Suspension unless - I. The match which is abandoned after commencement, or forfeited, shall count as a Match served under a Suspension unless: - (A) Any Club or team to which the suspended Club Associate belongs was responsible for the facts that led to the abandonment or forfeit. - (B) An incident leading to the abandonment or forfeit of a fixture is referred to the Tribunal. - (f) All suspensions must be served in full, even those subject to an appeal until the Appeals Board determines the matter. - (g) Where charges arising from one particular incident are heard together and the Tribunal finds the person or team guilty of more than one offence, it may impose a single penalty, being not more than the maximum penalty for the total maximum penalties of the offences, or it may impose individual penalties for each offence. - (h) A penalty handed down under this clause shall commence from the date of the Tribunal finding unless otherwise expressly directed by the Tribunal.
-Penalties should wherever possible be expressed to be calendar weeks as opposed to number of matches.
+- I. The match which is abandoned after commencement, or forfeited, shall count as a Match served under a Suspension unless: - (A) Any Club or team to which the suspended Club Associate belongs was responsible for the facts that led to the abandonment or forfeit. - (B) An incident leading to the abandonment or forfeit of a fixture is referred to the Tribunal. - (f) All suspensions must be served in full, even those subject to an appeal until the Appeals Board determines the matter. - (g) Where charges arising from one particular incident are heard together and the Tribunal finds the person or team guilty of more than one offence, it may impose a single penalty, being not more than the maximum penalty for the total maximum penalties of the offences, or it may impose individual penalties for each offence. - (h) A penalty handed down under this clause shall commence from the date of the Tribunal finding unless otherwise expressly directed by the Tribunal.
+Penalties should wherever possible be expressed in the number of matches.
 The Tribunal has the discretion to rule that a penalty will be suspended for the number of weeks which fall between seasons or during any season break or for other reason such as intended absence of the person overseas or interstate. - (i) Where a Tribunal imposes more than one period of suspension, it may impose them to be served concurrently or cumulatively or partly concurrently and partly cumulatively. - (j) Persons on a first offence shall have this taken into account when assessing the penalty to be handed down